Published: July 7, 2016 | Last modified: December 21, 2017

 About three years ago, we reviewed a bat with an odd shaped handle.
 We were, like most, skeptical and a too quick to call it a gimmick, but in the end and after serious cage time, we praised the uniqueness of the handle and its ability to make happy hands and happy batters.
 Even today, we use our Axe handled fungo bat on a regular basis.
 That bat is far and away our favorite gift to give our kids’ coaches.

 Since then, we’ve seen serious progress and uptake of the asymmetric handle and its accompanying bat made for one sided hitting.
-Indeed, a list of our articles over the years show the progress.
+Today, even, Axe announces its first MLB player sign up for their wood bats.

 FOR IMMEDIATE RELEASE